Robert E. Smylie: Attorney general of Idaho

-In January 1947, Smylie became a deputy attorney general in Idaho, under newly-elected Robert Ailshie.
+In January 1947, Smylie became a deputy attorney general in Idaho, under newly elected Robert Ailshie.
 That November, Ailshie unexpectedly died of a heart attack at age 39; Smylie was appointed attorney general at age 33 by Governor C. A. Robins, and was elected to a full four-year term in 1950.

 Governor of Idaho

 Smylie ran for governor in 1954, as the seat was not eligible for re-election at the time and was held by Republican Len Jordan.
 Starting with the 1946 election, Idaho changed from two-year to four-year terms for governor, but with the change it disallowed self-succession (re-election).
 Smylie was elected governor at age forty in 1954 and successfully lobbied the 1955 legislature to propose an amendment to the state constitution to allow gubernatorial re-election, which was approved by voters in the 1956 general election.
 Smylie, the first Idaho governor born in the 20th century, was re-elected in 1958 and 1962.

-During his tenure, a state park system was created, and a sales tax adopted.
+In his 1962 reelection, with the backing of labor unions, Smylie vowed to veto any legislation that established right-to-work laws in Idaho.
+Another factor that led to Smylie's reelection in 1962 was his Democratic opponent's support of gambling.

+During his tenure as governor, Smylie increased the minimum wage, established a five-day work week for state employees, increased funding for public education and highway infrastructure, maintained annual balanced budgets, and created the Department of Commerce, the Department of Parks and Recreation, the Idaho State Historical Society Museum, the Department of Water Resources and the Permanent Building Fund.
+By 1962, Idaho's school districts had been reduced to 110.
 In February 1955, following a prompt from a BBC reporter, Smylie fast-tracked legislation to remove the anomaly of Idaho being the only one of the 48 states that did not observe George Washington's Birthday as a holiday.
 While governor, Smylie served as chair of the Western Governors Association (1959–1961) and as chair of the Republican Governors Association.
 He was a delegate to the Republican National Convention in 1960.
 Smylie served on the National Governor's Conference Executive Committee from 1956 to 1957, from 1959 to 1960, and in 1963.
+Smylie was described by a regional columnist as one of the "shrewdest politicians" of the Republican Party.

+After Barry Goldwater's loss to Lyndon B. Johnson and the Democrats winning a majority over the Republicans in the Senate and House, Smylie claimed that Goldwater was on the "wrong side of every issue" and remarked that it was one of the biggest losses in the history of the Republican Party and that it needed to move to the center.